VECTOR Library

 The VectorED Network was established as a Vector-borne Disease (VBD) Training and Evaluation Center via a Cooperative Agreement with the CDC to build vector-borne disease prevention and control capacity through training, evaluation of programming, and creating partnerships with academic, federal, local, and state institutions in the Mid-Atlantic and Ohio River Valley.

-The VECTOR (Vector Education, Communication, and Training Resource) Library
+The VECTOR Library